UPPMAX/R-python-julia-matlab-HPC/docs/julia/introJulia.rst

-.. admonition:: **Your expectations?**
+.. admonition:: Your expectations?

-    - find best practices for using Julia at UPPMAX and HPC2N
+    - Find best practices for using Julia at UPPMAX and HPC2N
-    - packages
+    - Packages
-    - use the HPC performance with Julia
+    - Use the HPC performance with Julia

     **Not covered**

-    - improve Julia *coding* skills
+    - Improve Julia *coding* skills
     - Other clusters